CumulusNetworks/docs/content/cumulus-linux/Layer-1-and-Switch-Ports/Prescriptive-Topology-Manager---PTM.md

 {{% imgOld 0 %}}

-## <span id="src-83630216745_PrescriptiveTopologyManager-PTM-advanced" class="confluence-anchor-link"></span><span>ptmd Scripts</span>
+## <span id="src-8363021_PrescriptiveTopologyManager-PTM-advanced" class="confluence-anchor-link"></span><span>ptmd Scripts</span>

-`ptmd` executes scripts at `/etc/ptm.d/if-topo-pass` and ` /etc/ptm.d/if-topo-fail  `for each interface that goes through a change, running and runs `if-topo-pass` when an LLDP or BFD check passes and running or
-`if-topo-fails` when the check fails.
-The scripts receive an argument string that is the result of the `ptmctl` command, described in the
-[`ptmd` commands section
+`ptmd` executes scripts at `/etc/ptm.d/if-topo-pass` and ` /etc/ptm.d/if-topo-fail  `for each interface that goes through a change, running `if-topo-pass` when an LLDP or BFD check passes and running `if-topo-fails` when the check fails.
+The scripts receive an argument string that is the result of the `ptmctl` command, described in the [`ptmd` commands section below](#src-8363021_PrescriptiveTopologyManager-PTM-ptmd_commands).
-below](#src-83630216745_PrescriptiveTopologyManager-PTM-ptmd_commands).

-You should mModify these default scripts as needed.
+You should modify these default scripts as needed.

 ## <span>Configuration Parameters</span>